twisted/pydoctor/docs/source/customize.rst

 .. note::

-  If you want more customization, you can override the defaults HTML and CSS templates in
+  If you want more customization, you can override the defaults HTML, CSS and JS templates in
   `pydoctor/templates <https://github.com/twisted/pydoctor/tree/master/pydoctor/templates>`_
   with the same method.

+  HTML templates have their own versionning system and warnings will be triggered if oudated custom template are used.

 .. admonition:: Example